brad-ley/misc-useful/README.md

 Users can stack plots, average similarly-named files, create multiple plots in UI window, and export to csv using pyqtgraph built in export option by right-clicking on plot window
 Now has a feature that opens a subwindow for exporting the created plot's csv to a matplotlib png.

-## Others
+## others
 Pretty self-explanatory code for reformatting & plotting .dat files from the epr spectrometer.

-### Installation
+### installation
-git clone github.com/brad-ley/misc-useful and run plot_gui_v3.py, assuming the necessary dependencies are installed.
+git clone github.com/brad-ley/misc-useful and run your file of choice in python 3 (preferably *Anaconda* distribution to save pip installing all dependencies).